 - 2 Ounces Pancetta or Thick Sliced Bacon

 - 1 Medium Carrot Peeled and Diced

 - 1 Tablespoons Dried Oregano

 - 1 Small Ham Hocks

 - 2 Ounces Dried Elbow or Ditalini Pasta

 - 1 Cup Parmesan Cheese Grated

-- 5. Reduce the heat to a simmer and add pasta.
+- Reduce the heat to a simmer and add pasta.
 Cook until the pasta is just al dente about 12 to 14 minutes.
 Add cheese.
-Check seasoning and adjust as needed.
+Check to season and adjust as needed.
 Serve!